 In recent years, many companies have tried their hand at making a decent portable Bluetooth speaker.
 As a result, there is an abundance of choice in the market.
 From pretty little speakers that melt in the environment to huge boxes capable of delivering the sound of earth-shattering quality, there is a little for every mood.

-Top 10 of The Best Portable Bluetooth Speakers
+Top 10 Best Portable Bluetooth Speakers of 2018

 1. UE Boom 2